 "Our advice for mod users is to expect to start fresh when it comes to playing SSE."

-Skyrim SE versions of SkyUI and Skyrim Script Extender may take a while to appear
+Skyrim SE versions of SkyUI and Skyrim Script Extender are in the works

 SkyUI, one of the best and most popular mods for Skyrim, and a mod that many other mods require for configuration, depends on SKSE to work.
-So, until there's a version of SKSE for the 64 bit version, there won't be a workable version of SkyUI for Skyrim SE (though there's an alpha version available for testing).
+So, until there's a version of SKSE for the 64 bit version, there won't be a completely workable version of SkyUI for Skyrim SE (though there's an alpha version available for testing).

-There are some mods for Skyrim SE already
+There are plenty of mods for Skyrim SE already

 Since Skyrim and Skyrim SE are two different games, modders who post their Skyrim Mods on Nexus Mods need to essentially create duplicates of their work.
-Many are busy doing this—and Nexus Mods is making this process as easy as possible for them—and some modders who had access to the Skyrim SE beta test already have their mods up on the new Special Edition Nexus page.
+Many have done this already—and Nexus Mods is making this process as easy as possible for them.

 The Nexus Mods page for Skyrim SE is right here, so you can see what's currently available.
 Thankfully, prolific modder Arthmoor has a number of his mods ready to go, including an Unofficial Skyrim Special Edition Patch, which like its predecessor, will fix a number of bugs that were present in the original Skyrim and have been carried over to the Special Edition.